Help Us To Help You – Why? Because The Market Needs It!

 over £5, but not for the right reasons!

 Previously, consumers had flocked to wine in vast numbers, not through knowledge, but by a deal-driven retail culture which whilst very significantly boosting volumes in the short-term, longer-term actually has had a detrimental effect on the off-trade market .

-With the disappearance of ‘3 for’ deals and more price transperency, but with little real wine knowledge, consumers were left without a real reference point other than continuing to look for the best offers/lowest prices either in the wine isle or on gondola ends.
+With the disappearance of deep-discount deals and more price transperancy, but with little real wine knowledge, consumers have been left without a real reference point other than still continuing to look for the best offers/lowest prices either in the wine isle or on gondola ends.

 Of course whilst price-promotion remains a key strategy, equally continual market price-promoting becomes unsustainable, as brand equity and loyalty only become as good as the last deal.
 This can only lead to weaker wine producers and brands, and a further declining wine market!